-8.2.1.3 Special status species
+8.2.1.3 Fish, habitat and special status species

 The study area encompasses the habitat of a few special status species.
 The brown snake and the peregrine falcon were identified as issues of concern for the analysis of cumulative effects.
-The brown snake, which is likely to be designated threatened or vulnerable at the provincial level, is the rarest of Quebec snake species as it is found only in the Montreal area.
-The peregrine falcon, a species of special concern under the Species at Risk Act, may use human-made structures for nesting, including the current Champlain Bridge.
+The brown snake, which is likely to be designated, threatened or vulnerable at the provincial level, is the rarest of Quebec snake species as it is found only in the Montreal area.
+The peregrine falcon, a species designated as vulnerable by Quebec and a species of special concern under the Species at Risk Act, may use human-made structures for nesting, including the current Champlain Bridge.